- The Mission

 Team or Athletics Department disciplinary sanctions may be imposed in advance of any campus disciplinary and/or criminal actions.
 Disciplinary sanctions may include, but are not limited to: verbal or written reprimand; suspension from the team; reduction, cancellation or non-renewal of athletics scholarship aid; and dismissal from the team.
 Additional sanctions may be imposed by the broader University, including probation, suspension from school, or expulsion.

-For the purposes of this code of conduct, suspension from the team means that student-athletes may not practice, compete or travel with any University of Minnesota Intercollegiate Athletics team.
-However, suspended student-athletes may, with the approval of the coach and designated sport administrator, attend team meetings and retain privileges to access training table, the athletic training room, academic support services and individual use of weight training.
+For the purposes of this code of conduct, suspension from the team means that student-athletes may not practice, compete or travel with any Heidelberg University Athletics team.
+However, suspended student-athletes may, with the approval of the coach and designated sport administrator, attend team meetings and retain privileges to access the athletic training room, academic support services and individual use of weight training.
 Exceptions to any of these terms may be made by the Athletics Director or his/her designee.

 Heidelberg University prohibits any act of hazing done by or to any Heidelberg student.